An Overview of Legal Entity Identifier

 Step 6: Payment: Then, you need to pay the fee for the application form.

-Step 7: Upload: The vital documents are uploaded in this step.
+Step 7: Upload: The vital necessary papers are uploaded in this step.
 Once the form is filed, the payment page provides the option to either make the payment digitally immediately/to choose the option of a DD.

-Step 8: Submission of the Documents: The applicant entity will have to upload all the vital documents, and the total size of the uploaded documents should be 40 MB.
+Step 8: Submission of the Necessary Papers: The applicant entity will have to upload all the vital necessary papers, and the total size of the uploaded necessary papers should be 40 MB.

-Step 9: Verification: Once the documents are submitted, then they will be verified by the LEIL along with the application form.
-If required, the LEIL may ask you for further documentation as well.
+Step 9: Verification: Once the necessary papers are submitted, then they will be verified by the LEIL along with the application form.
+If required, the LEIL may ask you for further paper works as well.
 The applicant may also be directed to make alterations in the form online by the LEIL.

-Step 10: Issuance of LEI Code: The Legal Entity Identifier code will be issued on the successful verification of the form and documents.
+Step 10: Issuance of LEI Code: The Legal Entity Identifier code will be issued on the successful verification of the form and necessary papers.
 This LEI code will be sent to the registered email id and this code must be provided to the banks.

 Book a Free Consultation